#1 Icky shota/loli characters

 This is even worse in the bonus materials.
 Many of the specials that were released alongside the series reuse scenes from the original or pad out their miniscule runtime with slow panning shots of still images.
 Characters already had a tendency to look weird in the show itself, but the specials and Godawful OVA are even more lax with quality control.

 That comes on top of the voice cast phoning their performances in hard.
-Kanokon has a pretty sturdy cast of voice talent in it, all of which sound like they are desperately trying to be booted from the project.
+Kanokon has a pretty sturdy cast of voice talent in it, all of whom sound like they are desperately trying to be booted from the project.
 You got people here who have starred in dozens of anime, some with over 20 years of experience, and they sound like amateurs stammering out their very first lines for some moe blob side-character.